turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 If the WiFi module is unobstructed, try restarting the robot.
 Take the robot off of its dock and press and hold the Power button on the Create® 3 until it is off.
 Wait a few seconds and place the robot back on its dock.

-#### Access the RPi over Ethernet
+#### Access the Raspberry Pi over Ethernet

-If you are still unable to see the `Turtlebot4` access point, you can connect directly to the RPi using an ethernet cable.
+If you are still unable to see the `Turtlebot4` access point, you can connect directly to the Raspberry Pi using an ethernet cable.
 You may need a USB to Ethernet adapter for your PC.

 <figure class="aligncenter">
     <img src="media/ethernet.jpg" alt="Ethernet connection" style="width: 80%;"/>